Meet the Team

 Diploma of Clinical Hypnotherapy

-Marjory primarily utilises an Acceptance and Commitment Therapy approach, but she is also trained in Cognitive Behaviour Therapy, Brief Psychodynamic Therapy, Schema Therapy, Narrative Therapy, and Interpersonal therapy.
-Marjory utilises a holistic and strength based approach, believing that if we understand, accept, and embrace our blind spots, this can lift some of our daily burdens and set a foundation for being our authentic self.
+Marjory primarily utilises an Emotionally Focused Therapy approach, but is also trained in the Conversational Model, Brief Psychodynamic Therapy, Narrative Therapy, Schema Therapy, Interpersonal therapy, Acceptance and Commitment Therapy, and Cognitive Behaviour Therapy, Marjory utilises a holistic and strength-based approach, believing that if we understand, accept, and embrace our blind spots, this can lift some of our daily burdens and set a foundation for being our authentic self.

 Marjory is a Board Approved Supervisor for students undertaking the Master of Clinical Psychology program and psychologists completing their registrar program.